covcom/205CDE/labs/03 HTML5/worksheet.md

 </audio>
 ```

 The incorporation of videos is similar to audio elements, except for that the corresponding tag is `video`.
-For large videos, the file size limit in Codio can, however, hinder the use of anything but small video clips.
+For large videos, the file size limit in the cloud programming environment can, however, hinder the use of anything but small video clips.

 ### Semantic elements